zancas/OTF-Magic-Folder-proposal/narrative.rst

 them chat with one another and browse the web, such as Text Secure (<https://whispersystems.org>) and Tor (<https://torproject.org>).
 But chatting and web-browsing are only some of what we need in order to take part in the free and open dialogue of the Internet.
-We also need the ability to collaborate and to share our work.
+We also need to collaborate and to share our work.

 Dropbox is currently used extensively by human rights defenders, journalists, and vulnerable people in repressive countries, both internally to ease the